 China’s Digital Economy: A Leading Global ForceVIEW EVENT DETAILS

-In collaboration with the McKinsey Global Institute
+In collaboration with McKinsey & Company and McKinsey Global Institute

 China is one of the world’s largest investors and adopters of digital technologies and home to one-third of the world’s unicorns — new ventures with valuation over in excess of one billion dollars.
 The country has the scale to drive rapid commercialization of digital business models, and has the advantage of a massive home market of consumers who are young and eager to embrace digital living.
 Three aggressive, giant internet companies with global reach — Baidu, Alibaba, and Tencent, collectively known as BAT — are creating a multifaceted digital ecosystem that touches every aspect of consumers’ lives.
 The central government is actively promoting digital innovation and entrepreneurship by offering support as an investor, developer, and consumer of new technologies.

 China’s digital transformation is already having a profound impact on its own economy and is likely to have an increasing influence on the worldwide digital landscape.
 Its digital globalization is still in a nascent stage and gathering momentum through mergers and acquisitions, investment, the export of new business models, and technology partnerships.
 Join Asia Society for a discussion on what will fuel continued growth and how China could set the world’s digital frontier in the coming decades.

 Preview McKinsey & Company's report on China's digital economy here.